cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 Bus 002 Device 022: ID 05e3:0749 Genesys Logic, Inc.
 ```

-Note that in this case we will see two devices, one for the USB hub in
+Note that in this case, we will see two devices, one for the USB hub in
 which the card is plugged in, and one for the SD Card itself.

-Next we like to show you a bit more useful information while probing
+Next, we like to show you a bit more useful information while probing
 the operating system when the SD Card  Writers are plugged in.
 Please
 call the command: